masaochi/TC/docs/installation.rst

 - `Boost C++ library <https://www.boost.org/>`_
 - `FFTW3 library <https://www.fftw.org/>`_ (Note: if you compiled FFTW with the Intel compiler, please compile TC++ with the Intel compiler to avoid some errors.)
 - `Eigen3 library <https://eigen.tuxfamily.org/>`_
-- `Quantum ESPRESSO <https://www.quantum-espresso.org/>`_ (ver.6.2 or newer) is used in precalculation to get several information such as an initial guess of one-electron orbitals.
+- `Quantum ESPRESSO <https://www.quantum-espresso.org/>`_ (QE) (ver.6.2 or newer) is used in precalculation to get several information such as an initial guess of one-electron orbitals.
 TC++ requires xml and wfc files dumped by QE.

 Building
 --------